640-KB/GLaDISK/README.md

 Note: The persistent storage of drive types using NVRAM, hardware switches or ROM is referred to in GLaDISK as "[CMOS](https://en.wikipedia.org/wiki/Nonvolatile_BIOS_memory)" on POST screen display and inline documentation.

+### Build:

+Using MASM 5: `MAKE GLATICK.MAK`.

+The included `OPT2ROM.COM` will convert the produced EXE file to a 4 KiB ROM file.

+### TODO
+- 82072/82077:
+- - PMODE on standard command, sent on drive change on SPECIFY
+- - CONFIGURE on reset for FDCs that don't support LOCK
+- Double recal based on FDC detection
+- Implied seek (EIS)
+- - Disable for double-stepping 360/1.2 disks
+- - Use only if support detected
+- - Implement NSC/MODE type (DP8473)
+- - Correct Head settle timers on NSC FDCs
+- MULTI_MOTOR: Leave motors on when switching between drives to eliminate spin up time
+- Four drive support using CMOS/NVRAM for AT, NS

+### Roadmap - Future features, additional research needed
+- Tweak-able GAP3 for higher capacity formatting (similar to NFORMAT)
+- PS/2 compatibility
+- 8" floppy support (FM)
+- [Twaddle](https://wiki.osdev.org/Floppy_Disk_Controller#DIR_register,_Disk_Change_bit) (fact or fiction?).
+Drive/controller combinations where this works?

+Copyright &copy; 2023-2025, [640KB](mailto:640kb@glabios.org) and contributors.